joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 **Business Context:** The Data Science team needs to analyze customer complaints data to identify patterns, outliers, and repeat complainers.
 They also need to create a dashboard for ongoing monitoring.

-**Input Files:**
+**Data:**
-- `customer_complaints.csv` - Contains 1000 complaint records with outliers and repeat complainers
+- `complaints` table in `santander_bank.db` (already loaded)

 **Tasks:**
-1. Load complaints data into SQLite database
+1. Analyze complaints data for outliers and patterns
-2. Identify outliers and repeat complainers
+2. Identify repeat complainers
-3. Create an interactive dashboard with:
+3. Create an interactive dashboard with multiple views
    - Descriptive statistics table
    - Time series graph
    - Bar chart